sergent96/final_mAb_program/README.md

-temporary back up of code written regarding mAB project
+Very rough and unpolished code written for Wesemann lab at Harvard University in the Summer of 2024.